johnhainline/sclr/README.md

 ## Benchmarks
-We are using the ScalaMeter benchmarking framework.
-See [ScalaMeter](http://scalameter.github.io/)
+We are using the sbt-jmh benchmarking framework.
+See [sbt-jmh](https://github.com/ktoso/sbt-jmh)